W3C gratefully acknowledges Gemalto, for hosting this meeting.

 - Draft white paper on trust and permissions by Dave Raggett

-Sample discussion topics:
+Sample discussion topics

 - Is it practical to offer users clear explanations about how capabilities will be used prior to being asked to make decisions on whether or not to grant applications permissions for these capabilities?
 What is the basis for users to trust these explanations?